Information for the control of strangles in horses

-Strangles is a notifiable disease in Victoria under the Livestock Disease Control Act 1994, which provides for the monitoring and control of livestock diseases in Victoria, and must be reported within seven days.
+Strangles is a notifiable disease in Victoria under the Livestock Disease Control Act 1994, which provides for the monitoring and control of livestock diseases in Victoria.
+All suspected or confirmed cases of strangles must be reported to Victoria’s Chief Veterinary Officer within seven days.

 What is strangles?

-Strangles is a highly contagious infectious disease of the upper respiratory tract.
-It is caused by a bacterium called Streptococcus equi (S.equi) and affects horses, ponies and donkeys.
+Strangles is a highly contagious disease of the upper respiratory tract.
+It is caused by a bacterium called Streptococcus equi subspecies equi (S. equi) and affects horses, donkeys and mules.

-This endemic disease tends to favour the colder months and is readily recognised.
-Outbreaks may follow the mixing of groups of horses or the introduction of new horses onto a property.
-It is generally more common in younger horses whose clinical symptoms will be more severe; however horses of any age can become infected.
+Outbreaks of strangles may occur when different groups of horses mix together (e.g. at an equestrian event) or after the introduction of a new horse(s) onto a property.
+It is usually more common in younger horses; however, horses of any age can become infected.

-- symmetrically enlarged glands of the head and neck that often form abscesses,
+- enlarged glands in the head and neck, that often form abscesses

 - coughing, and

 Clinical signs can last for days to months.
 Abscesses usually rupture and drain within two weeks.
 When abscesses burst, thick yellow pus is discharged, and recovery is generally without incident.